fernandoaestrella/deep-union-web/README.md

 TO DO:
 - compare selected user with this user's selection
+	- colorize user data comparison based on amount of matches
+- visually describe users
+- shift zoom buttons down in the map view or the Center button to the right
 - delete records
-- fix other user markers
-- color markers based on the number of matches with this user
-- shift zoom buttons down in the map view or the Center button to the right
 - translate
 - about page